Written by Chris Banyard

 #3 Find a suitable working environment

-In order to be successful in your PhD, it is helpful to find a suitable working environment.
+In order to be successful in your PhD, it is helpful to find and prepare a suitable working environment.
 Everything should be set up to make it easier to focus on the PhD.

 - Living within reasonable distance of the research institution you are studying at